 - Email or mail prospects a detailed (but not tedious) questionnaire prior to a scheduled call or visit.
 Focus on fact-finding questions that pertain to their current healthcare challenges, prescription drug needs, overall budget, and the previous year’s healthcare spending.
 Understanding what the call will cover will help them better prepare for it.
 To help keep their personal health information private and secure, however, don’t ask prospects to return the questionnaire, especially by email.
 Instead, fill in the blanks once you’re able to connect.

 Prepping now for AEP will pay off in a big way once the annual window opens up on Oct.
-15. And remember, whether you’re a noob on the healthcare insurance scene or a seasoned pro, your friends at Quotit are here to help with a scalable software solution designed to meet you where you’re at and equip you with the tools you need to succeed!
+15. And remember, whether you’re a noob on the healthcare insurance scene or a seasoned pro, your friends at Quotit are here to help with a scalable insurance software solution designed to meet you where you’re at and equip you with the tools you need to succeed!